 The city is rich in museums, which is logical since art, culture, and religion were very present in the past.
 Some interesting things at a glance:

-📍Groeningemusuem: here you will find a collection of Flemish Primitives, including Jan van Eyck, Hans Memling, and Gerard David.
+📍Groeningemuseum: Art enthusiasts will find a treasure trove at the Groeningemuseum.
+Housing a renowned collection of Flemish Primitive paintings, this museum showcases works by masters like Jan van Eyck, Hans Memling, and Gerard David.

 Beer, beer, beer